BarisAlbayrakIEEE/lock_free/README.md

 The only exception is try_pop method which loads tail for an optimization for the empty-queue edge case.
-See the Cautions section below which states that the single consumer configurations exclude the use of tail ticket in order to optimize the tail synchronization.
+See the Cautions section below which states that the single consumer configurations exclude the use of tail ticket in try_pop function in order to optimize the tail synchronization.

 The shared use of the head and tail tickets